White Americans in Maryland: Politics

 In the 2020 presidential election, 62% of all voters in Maryland were white.
 52% of white voters in Maryland voted for Joe Biden while 46% voted for Donald Trump.
 By comparison, 88% of voters of color voted for Joe Biden and 11% voted for Donald Trump.
 By gender, white male voters in Maryland preferred Biden to Trump 50% to 47%, while white women voters preferred Biden to Trump 53% to 45%.
 White millennials ages 18 to 29 were the most likely to vote for Biden (56%), while middle-aged whites ages 45 to 64 were the most likely to vote for Trump (52%).
 By religion, white Protestants preferred Trump over Biden by a wide margin (62% to 35%) while white Catholics preferred Trump by a smaller margin (54% to 44%).
 Non-religious whites preferred Biden over Trump 73% to 23%, while whites of some other religion preferred Biden over Trump (72% to 28%).
 Urban and suburban whites preferred Biden, while small town and rural whites preferred Trump.
 Trump won with non-college educated whites, particularly non-college educated white women, while Biden won among college educated whites, particularly college educated white women.

-Maryland has only had white Governors in the course of its history.
-All twelve colonial governors and all sixty-two governors of the State of Maryland have been white men.
+Until the 2022 Maryland gubernatorial election, Maryland only had white Governors in the course of its history.
+All twelve colonial governors and all sixty-two governors of the State of Maryland preceding Wes Moore had been white men.
 Republican Michael Steele became Maryland's first non-white and first African-American lieutenant governor in 2003, Democrat Anthony Brown became the second African-American lieutenant governor in 2007, and Republican Boyd Rutherford became the third African-American lieutenant governor in 2015.
 No white women have served as governor, but Kathleen Kennedy Townsend became Maryland's first white female lieutenant governor in 1995.